Letractively/uliweb/trunk/apps/Documents/files/architecture.rst

 URL Mapping Process
 ---------------------

-At present, Uliweb supports two ways to definé URLs in views.
+At present, Uliweb supports two ways to define URLs in views.

 One way is to define a URL by using the ``expose`` decorator.
 This is the easier method.
 The other way is to define the URLs in each view module as normal, and then use the